martinskou/teleport/README.md

 > teleport upload /development/misc

-Folder /development/misc uploaded with retrieval code liyilak-0-qave
+Folder /development/misc uploaded with retrieval code misc

+3. List files on server:

+> teleport list

+Will print a list of all files on the server.

-3. To retrieve the folder on same or different machine:
+4. To retrieve the folder on same or different machine:

-> teleport download liyilak-0-qave /somewhere/dev
+> teleport download misc /somewhere/dev

-Downloaded liyilak-0-qave (8831 bytes) to /somewhere/dev
+Downloaded misc (8831 bytes) to /somewhere/dev

 ## Server deployment